Notifications in Zulip¶

 do_send_messagesis the synchronous message-sending code path, and passing the following data in its

 Data about the message’s content (E.g. mentions, wildcard mentions, and alert words) and encodes it into the

 Data about user configuration relevant to the message, such as

-presence_idle_user_idsset, containing the subset of recipient users who are mentioned, are PM recipients, have alert words, or otherwise would normally get a notification, but have not interacted with a Zulip client in the last few minutes.
+presence_idle_user_idsset, containing the subset of recipient users who can potentially receive notifications, but have not interacted with a Zulip client in the last few minutes.
 (Users who have generally will not receive a notification unless the

 enable_online_push_notificationsflag is enabled).
 This data structure ignores users for whom the message is not notifiable, which is important to avoid this being thousands of